smogon/pokemon-showdown/protocol-doc.md

 displayed inline because they happen too often.
 For instance, the main server gets around 5 joins/leaves a second, and showing that inline with chat would make it near-impossible to chat.

-`tc` is pretty much the same as `c`, but also gives the delta time; the amount of seconds passed since the message has been sent.
-This is so that when the chat replays for example, the times shown are correct.

 Some outgoing message types
 ---------------------------